EarthScope/mseedindex/doc/mseedindex.md

 /path/to/data.file#VERSION
 </pre>

-<p >If a file name contains this version information <b>mseedindex</b> will search for existing rows in the database that match everything but the version, e.g. <b>filename like /path/to/data.file%</b> in SQL.</p>
+<p >If a file name contains this version information <b>mseedindex</b> will search for existing rows in the database that match everything but the version, e.g. <b>filename like /path/to/data.file%</b> in SQL.
+The original and replacement file must contain data that is within 1 day of overlapping.</p>

 <p >These features combined mean that a data file can be "replaced" by creating a new version of the file and scanning it without ever interrupting concurrent data extraction.
 After replacement, another process can later remove the older version of the file.</p>